NASA-PDS/PLAID/README.md

 Description:
 ------------
 The APPS PLAID is a web GUI to help create PDS4 compliant labels.
-The core of the PLAID is a wizard that walks the user through a sequential process of creating a label.
-Behind the scenes, the PLAID interacts with a MySQL database for storing the user's information and progress through the wizard as well as the actual XML of the label.
+The core of PLAID is a wizard that walks the user through a sequential process of creating a label.
+Behind the scenes, PLAID interacts with a MySQL database for storing the user's information and progress through the wizard as well as the actual XML of the label.

 Deployment:
 -----------